Easy and Delicious Slow-Cooker Corned Beef and Cabbage for St. Patrick's Day

 Cook in the slow cooker on low for 6 to 8 hours or until tender.
 You can also make this on the stovetop in a Dutch oven, in which case you'll want to decrease the cooking time to about 4 hours, or about 1 hour per pound.

 Remove meat from cooker, cover with aluminum foil and set aside (it should stay warm, but you can put it in a 250º oven to keep warm, too).
 Add carrots, potatoes, and cabbage to the cooker, turn to high, and cook for 30 minutes or until vegetables are cooked.

 Trim excess fat off the corned beef, then slice across the grain and arrange on a warm platter with vegetables.
 Ladle a little cooking liquid over the corned beef slices and bring to the table.
 Everybody will cheer!

 *For horseradish sauce, whisk together 1/2 cup of sour cream and 3 tablespoons mayonnaise in a bowl.
 Add prepared horseradish to taste, depending on how hot you like it.
-Stir in a tablespoon of fresh lemon juice and season with a little kosher salt, freshly ground black pepper.
+Stir in a tablespoon of fresh lemon juice and season with a little kosher salt and freshly ground black pepper.

 **To make gravy, melt 2 tablespoons unsalted butter over medium heat in a saucepan, then add 2 tablespoons all-purpose flour.
 Whisk flour and butter together to make a roux, and cook for a few minutes to gently toast the flour.
 Slowly whisk in 2 cups of strained corned beef cooking liquid until it's all incorporated.
 Bring to a boil then turn heat down and simmer for 10 minutes.
 Serve in a gravy boat alongside corned beef and cabbage.